-- a node that forwards IP packets not explicitly router addressed to itself.

-host - any node that is not a router.

-- upper layer a protocol layer immediately above IP.
-Examples are transport protocols such as TCP and UDP, control protocols such as ICMP, routing protocols such as OSPF, and internet or lower-layer protocols being "tunneled" over (i.e., encapsulated in) IP such as IPX, AppleTalk, or IP itself. - link - a communication facility or medium over which nodes can communicate at the link layer, i.e., the layer immediately below IP.
-Examples are Ethernets (simple or bridged); PPP links; X.25, Frame Relay, or ATM networks; and internet (or higher) layer "tunnels", such as tunnels over IPv4 or IPv6 itself. - interface a node's attachment to a link. - an IP header plus payload. packet - an IP-layer identifier for an interface or a set of address interfaces.
+- router a node that forwards IP packets not explicitly addressed to itself. - host any node that is not a router. - upper layer a protocol layer immediately above IP.
+Examples are transport protocols such as TCP and UDP, control protocols such as ICMP, routing protocols such as OSPF, and internet or lowerlayer protocols being "tunneled" over (i.e., encapsulated in) IP such as IPX, AppleTalk, or IP itself. - link a communication facility or medium over which nodes can communicate at the link layer, i.e., the layer immediately below IP.
+Examples are Ethernets (simple or bridged); PPP links; X.25, Frame Relay, or ATM networks; and internet (or higher) layer "tunnels", such as tunnels over IPv4 or IPv6 itself.

-unicast address
+interface - a node's attachment to a link.

+packet - an IP header plus payload.

-- an identifier for a single interface.
+- address an IP-layer identifier for an interface or a set of interfaces. - unicast address an identifier for a single interface.
 A packet sent to a unicast address is delivered to the interface identified by that address.